deatil/zig-totp/README.md

 ## Zig-totp

-A totp and hotp library for zig.
+A TOTP and HOTP library for zig.

 ### Why One Time Passwords?